dddiaz/dddiaz.com/content/post/blog-from-ipad/index.md

 projects: ["dddiaz.com"]
 ---

+# UPDATE: Hi HN!
+Thanks for checking out my post.
+Feel free to find me on BlueSky: https://bsky.app/profile/dddiaz.com or on LinkedIn: https://www.linkedin.com/in/dddiaz/ .
+Also feel free to check out a post I am particularly proud of: https://dddiaz.com/post/my-t1d-variants/

 # Hi There

 It has been a while since I have posted on my blog, so I asked myself what's keeping me from posting?